awsdocs/amazon-opensearch-service-developer-guide/doc_source/dashboards.md

 # Using OpenSearch Dashboards with Amazon OpenSearch Service<a name="dashboards"></a>

-OpenSearch Dashboards, the successor to Kibana, is an open\-source visualization tool designed to work with OpenSearch\.
+OpenSearch Dashboards is an open\-source visualization tool designed to work with OpenSearch\.
 Amazon OpenSearch Service provides an installation of OpenSearch Dashboards with every OpenSearch Service domain\.
 You can find a link to Dashboards on your domain dashboard on the OpenSearch Service console\.
 The URL is `domain-endpoint/_dashboards/`\.
 Queries using this default OpenSearch Dashboards installation have a 300\-second timeout\.

 The following sections address some common Dashboards use cases:
 + [Controlling access to OpenSearch Dashboards](#dashboards-access)